 b) Framework for greater women’s participation in the Legislature, Executive, and Judiciary:

 Civil society organizations must work with government leaders, political parties and engage with the broader public to advocate for the adoption of a 33 % reservation for women candidates not only in politics but also in all areas of administration, judiciary, police force, armed forces etc.

 The government should publish a gender report card that shows the participation of women in all these spheres.
 This will nudge the respective organizations to make better progress in this direction.

 d) Representation of Men and Women ratio within the party:

-d) The Election Commission of India should direct the political parties to put out a gender report card which shows the proportion of women to men representation within the party.
+The Election Commission of India should direct the political parties to put out a gender report card that shows the proportion of women to men representation within the party.